MediaComem/comem-webdev/subjects/express/README.md

 ### Routers

 An Express [router][router] is an **isolated instance of middleware and routes**.
-It's basically **mini-app**.
+It's basically a **mini-app**.

-Image that you have the following API routes:
+Imagine that you have the following API routes:

 <!-- slide-column -->